Sexual harassment: Organizational changes

 Organizational tolerance for sexual harassment is a large factor in enabling harassment.
-If leadership is vocal about not tolerating harassment and actively intervenes when it comes up, this limits harassment in the organization.
+If leadership is vocal about not tolerating harassment and actively intervenes when it arises, this helps limit harassment in the organization.
 Leaders who commit themselves to decreasing harassment by joining dedicated task forces and putting personal effort into working on the problem are likely to drive the organization to change.
 Leaders are also effective at limiting harassment because they can design creative solutions, operating outside of basic processes or policies that are ineffective at curbing harassment.
 Finally, leaders serve as role models to the rest of the organization, and their stance on harassment can shape organizational culture.
 This is especially important for decreasing intersectional sexual harassment.
 For one example, having school leaders be educated on allyship and signaling institutional support for smaller student populations can result in lower harassment of LGBTQ students at those schools.

 Organizational structure also affects harassment within an organization.
 If employees feel more secure in their jobs due to their contract structure, they are less likely to be harassed.
 If an organization promotes a more respectful culture, it can also reduce sexual harassment.
-This has additional benefits in that incivility tends to disproportionately alienate women and people of color.
-Changes that increase engagement with an organization, or employee job satisfaction, often serve to reduce harassment at the same time.
+This has additional benefits, in that incivility tends to alienate women and people of color disproportionately.
+Changes that increase engagement with an organization or employee job satisfaction often reduce harassment at the same time.

-Gender imbalances at an organization are a large factor in the likelihood of sexual harassment.
-Changing an organization's practices and structure so that power is more equally distributed across people regardless of their gender can decrease harassment.
+Gender imbalances in an organization are a large factor in the likelihood of sexual harassment.
+Changing an organization's practices and structure so that power is more equally distributed across people, regardless of their gender, can decrease harassment.
 Hiring, retaining, and promoting people into positions of power in ways that even out gender imbalances also reduces harassment.
 Studies have mostly examined this in the context of increasing women's power in workspaces dominated by men.